Can Fibroids Cause Constipation? Gut Health Q&A for Uterine Fibroids

 A common question among those dealing with fibroids is, “do uterine fibroids cause constipation?”
 The answer is yes, they can.
 The location of a fibroid plays a significant role in whether gastrointestinal symptoms occur.
 When fibroids grow in certain areas of the uterus or surrounding tissues, they may press against nearby structures like the colon or rectum.
 This pressure can disrupt normal bowel function, leading to difficulty passing gas and constipation.
 Think of it like stepping on a garden hose.
 The more pressure that’s applied allows less water to flow through or it can even stop it all together.

 So, do fibroids cause constipation?
 Absolutely—but the extent of these symptoms often depends on the size and position of the fibroid.
+Pauline Hoang, a practitioner at Ann Arbor Holistic Health shares, “Depending on where the fibroid is in the uterus or surrounding tissues, it can press up against other body structures like the colon or rectum, and can cause issues like difficulty passing gas and constipation.”
 If you’re experiencing persistent changes in bowel habits along with other fibroid-related symptoms, it’s important to consult a healthcare provider to address both the underlying condition and its impact on your gut health.

 Can fibroids cause digestive problems?

 Interestingly, research highlights a strong connection between digestive health and the development of fibroids.
 Chronic gut infections may contribute to the development of fibroids.
 This could stem from impaired digestion and nutrient absorption or bad bacteria’s effects on the stomach lining.
+According to Pauline Hoang, ND, “There’s a huge link between digestive function and the development of uterine fibroids.
+H. pylori is a bug that specifically is found in the stomach, and when there’s a chronic infection, there’s a higher tendency towards development of fibroids.”
 While the exact mechanisms are still being studied, it’s clear that maintaining good digestive health plays a role in managing and potentially preventing uterine fibroids.

 Can uterine fibroids cause gastritis?